Markets and Other Reasons to Visit L’Isle Sur la Sorgue

 Brun de Vian-Tiran maintains L’Isle sur la Sorgue’s industrial past.
 Warm-up with a new wool blanket or throw made right in town.
 This family-run company has been manufacturing for 200+ years.
 Plan to visit the on-site museum and explore the boutique.

 Aside from markets and antiques, L’Isle sur la Sorgue treats art lovers to contemporary exhibitions in historical settings.

-The Campredon art center features rotating exhibitions of emerging artists, along with workshops and lectures in an 18th-century mansion.
+The Campredon Art Center features rotating exhibitions of emerging artists, workshops, and lectures in an 18th-century mansion.
 Hôtel Donadeï de Campredon was built as a private residence in 1746 for Charles-Joseph de Campredon.
 Since 1979, a portion of the structure has been protected as a French Historic Monument.
-The museum includes a permanent collection devoted to the works of locally born poet René Char.
+The museum includes a permanent collection devoted to the works of locally-born poet René Char.

 Campredon Centre d’art

 20 rue du Docteur Tallet